ardatan/graphql-tools/docs/source/resolvers.md

   addSchemaLevelResolveFunction(schema, rootResolveFunction)
 </h3>

 Some operations, such as authentication, need to be done only once per query.
-Logically, these operations belong in a root resolve function, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolveFunction` solves this by modifying the GraphQLSchema that is passed as the first argument.
+Logically, these operations belong in an obj resolve function, but unfortunately GraphQL-JS does not let you define one. `addSchemaLevelResolveFunction` solves this by modifying the GraphQLSchema that is passed as the first argument.